CreasolTech/domoticz-emmeti-eq2021/README.md

-***
+******

-Below a short list of modules, produced in Europe by Creasol,  designed for Domoticz.
+Below a list of modules, produced in Europe by Creasol, designed for Domoticz to be reliable and optimized for very very low power consumption.

 ## Creasol DomBus modules
 Our industrial and home automation modules are designed to be